Cloud Provisioning

 cloud: 10000

-Then you can just switch provisioning and load settings will be taken accordingly.
+Then you can just switch provisioning, and the load settings are taken accordingly.
 For example, running bzt config.yml -o provisioning=cloud is an easy way to toggle on cloud provisioning.
-Short form bzt config.yml -cloud is available and contrariwise you can turn off cloud provisioning by the similar way: bzt config.yml -local The concurrency and througput are always total value for execution, no matter how many locations will be involved.
+The short form bzt config.yml -cloud is available, and conversely, you can turn off cloud provisioning in the similar way: bzt config.yml -local The concurrency and througput are always the total value for execution, no matter how many locations are involved.

 Modules Settings

-There are some rules of sending test config to cloud machines.
-Taurus makes cleanup and removes unused modules and user-specific classes (as there aren't such classes in Cloud by default) To suppress this behaviour you can use send-to-blazemeter parameter.
+There are some rules for sending the test config to cloud machines.
+Taurus cleans up and removes unused modules and user-specific classes (as there aren't any such classes in Cloud by default).
+To suppress this behaviour, you can use send-to-blazemeter parameter.

 execution: